-A FOUR-YEAR study by an Oxford University historian into accidents in Tudor times has uncovered a bizarre and tragic catalogue of how folk met their maker.
+A FOUR-YEAR study by an Oxford University historian into accidents in Tudor times has uncovered a bizarre and tragic catalogue of how folk met

 Dr Steven Gunn has trawled through records dating back to the mid 1500s to uncover gruesome details of city and UK deaths.

 Today, if you were strolling by the King’s Arms pub in Holywell Street you wouldn’t expect to meet a ferocious bear, used as entertainment in the 16th century.

 Unfortunately, this young chap did and did not live to tell the tale.